Tearsheet

 AI Analysis | Feedback

 Michael Trembley joined a.k.a.
-Brands in September 2020 as CIO & SVP of Operations.
-He brings over 20 years of experience in leveraging technology platforms and leading operations across eCommerce, retail, and digital consumer services.
+Brands in September 2020 as CIO & SVP of Operations, bringing over 20 years of experience in leveraging technology platforms and leading operations in eCommerce, retail, and digital consumer services.
 Before a.k.a.
-Brands, Mr. Trembley served as Vice President of Product Management at Macy's, where he led the evolution and scaling of merchant and vendor technology platforms.
-He also spent thirteen years at Walmart in various roles, including Vice President of Marketplace and Partner Services, where he led strategy, platform development, and operations for third-party marketplace and drop-ship businesses.
+Brands, Mr. Trembley served as Vice President of Product Management at Macy's from April 2018 to March 2020.
+He also held the role of Vice President of Marketplace and Partner Services for Walmart from March 2017 to March 2018, where he led the strategy, platform development, and operations for third-party marketplace and drop-ship businesses.

 Kenneth (“K.C.”)
 White joined a.k.a.
-Brands in June 2022 as Head of Legal.
-He is a strategic leader with over 15 years of experience providing legal, operational, and strategic advice to business leaders.
+Brands as Head of Legal in June 2022.
+He is a strategic leader with over 15 years of experience providing legal, operational, and strategic advice to business leaders and colleagues.
 Prior to his role at a.k.a.
-Brands, Mr. White served as Vice President, Legal at Viant, a publicly traded digital advertising company.
+Brands, K.C. served as Vice President, Legal at Viant, a publicly traded digital advertising company, where he advised on commercial transactions, IP portfolio management, and labor and employment strategies.

 AI Analysis | Feedback